privacybydesign/irma-documentation/yivi-docs/blog/2025-07-01-post-mortem/index.md

 ---
 slug: 2025-juni-post-mortem
-title: Post-mortem of the June 30th 2025
+title: Post-mortem of the June 29th and 30th 2025
 authors: [dibranmulder]
 tags: [yivi, ios, post-mortem]
 ---

 According to our mission, we are committed to transparency and accountability.
-This post-mortem is part of that commitment, detailing the events surrounding the issue with the Yivi App on iOS on June 30th, 2025.
+This post-mortem is part of that commitment, detailing the events surrounding the issue with the Yivi App on iOS on June 29th and 30th 2025.

 ## Summary of the impact
-Some iOS users of the Yivi app were unable to open their Yivi app on June 30th, 2025, due to an issue with the Universal Links feature.
+Some iOS users of the Yivi app were unable to open their Yivi app on June 29th and 30th, 2025, due to an issue with the Universal Links feature.
 This issue was caused by a domain migration of `irma.app`, resulting traffic to be redirected from `irma.app` to `yivi.app`. iOS devices however do not support redirection for Universal Links, which led to the app being unable to open Universal Links.
 This issue was resolved by changing the `irma.app` domain back to its original server.

 Users that had the Yivi app installed prior to the incident were probably not affected, as the app was still able to open.
 However, users who installed the app after the domain migration were unable to open it due to the Universal Links issue.